polkastarter/staking-pols/README.md

 ### setLockTimePeriod(uint \_lockTimePeriod)

-Sets the time (in seconds) a user has to wait after the last stake transaction until he can withdraw the staked token again.
+Sets the time (in seconds) a user has to wait after the last stake transaction until he can withdraw the staked tokens.

-When a user adds token to his already staked token amount, the 'lockTimePeriod' starts again.
+`lockTimePeriod` can be changed any time and there are no restrictions to the value.

+As `unlockTime` will be calculcalted at the time of staking (current time + `lockTimePeriod`) and stored for every user individually, `lockTimePeriod` can be changed while users have staked token, but it will only affect stakes after `lockTimePeriod` has been changed.

 ### setRewardToken(address)